2022 Men's T20 World Cup final: Background

 Originally, the tournament was to be held in 2020, however, in July 2020, the International Cricket Council (ICC) confirmed that the tournament had been postponed, due to the COVID-19 pandemic.
 In August 2020, the ICC also confirmed that Australia would host the rearranged tournament in 2022.
 On 15 November 2021, the ICC released the venues that would host matches across the tournament, with the Melbourne Cricket Ground being named as the venue for the finals.
 The England team wore black armbands to pay their respects to David English who died the day before.

+Before this match, England and Pakistan had played each other two times in the ICC Men's T20 World Cup, with England winning on both occasions in 2009 and 2010.

 Road to the final

 Both teams entered looking to win their second World T20 and their third ICC world championship.
-The game was also a rematch of the 1992 World Cup Final 30 years beforehand at the same venue, where a Pakistani team led by Imran Khan had been victorious.
+The game was also a rematch of the 1992 World Cup final, 30 years beforehand at the same venue, where a Pakistani team led by Imran Khan had been victorious.
 Both teams had also played a 7-match T20 series in Pakistan with England winning 4–3, with the Test portion of the tour (the first time England had played Tests while touring Pakistan since 2005) to take place after the World T20.